Andrew Maynard (boxer): Professional career

-Following the Olympics, Maynard made the decision to move to Laurel, Maryland where he began his professional career by signing with the management team of “Sugar” Ray Leonard and Mike Trainer.
+Following the Olympics, Maynard made the decision to move to Laurel, Maryland where he began his professional career by signing with the management team of "Sugar" Ray Leonard and Mike Trainer and training with Jose "Pepe" Correa.

-Maynard was one of five Olympic medalists making their professional debuts on February 24, 1989 in a boxing card held in Atlantic City, New Jersey.
+Maynard was one of five Olympic medalists making their professional debuts on February 24, 1989, in a boxing card held in Atlantic City, New Jersey.
 He knocked out Zack Worthy at 2:49 of the first round.
+His first year as a pro kept him busy in the ring, fighting nine times.

 Maynard, competing in the light heavyweight division (175 lbs), quickly became known for his hard hitting along with his outgoing personality and trademark smile.
-Maynard’s classic one-punch “KO” of Arthur “Butch” Hall in August of 1989, a punch described in the live telecast as a “freight train right”, was featured on a video of “Boxing’s Greatest Hits.”
-His boxing monikers included “BAM” (“Boxing Andrew Maynard”) and “Smilin’ Drew”.
+Maynard's classic one-punch "KO" of Arthur "Butch" Hall in August 1989, a punch described in the live telecast as a "freight train right", was featured on a video of "Boxing's Greatest Hits."
+His boxing monikers included "BAM" ("Boxing Andrew Maynard") and "Smilin' Drew".

-Maynard beat Mike Sedillo for the NABF Light Heavyweight Title by a majority decision on April 1, 1990 in Lake Tahoe, Nevada.
-Although knocked down twice in the sixth round, Maynard consistently landed punches with both hands throughout the 12-round bout — outpunching Sedillo by a whopping 1,046 to 355 margin.
+Maynard beat Mike Sedillo for the NABF Light Heavyweight Title by a majority decision on April 1, 1990, in Lake Tahoe, Nevada.
+Although knocked down twice in the sixth round, Maynard consistently landed punches with both hands throughout the 12-round bout – outpunching Sedillo by a whopping 1,046 to 355 margin.

-Maynard won his first 12 bouts prior to getting stopped in the seventh round by Bobby Czyz on June 24, 1990 in Atlantic City, New Jersey.
+Maynard won his first 12 bouts prior to getting stopped in the seventh round by Bobby Czyz on June 24, 1990, in Atlantic City, New Jersey.
 His apparent shift of training styles from that of a puncher to a boxer during this period was a subject of debate and discussion.

-One of his following NABF title defenses of particular note came in June of 1991 against Ed “Mac Attack” Mack (13-1-1), with Maynard eventually stopping the game Philadelphian at 2:41 of the tenth round.
+One of his following NABF title defenses of particular note came in June 1991 against Ed "Mac Attack" Mack (13–1–1).
+Fighting under new trainer Junious Hinton and seeking to return to his inside game, Maynard eventually stopped the game Philadelphian at 2:41 of the tenth round.
 Mack, who had recently gained notoriety for upsetting highly regarded Booker T. Word in his last bout, was no match for his aggressive counterpart.

-Maynard accumulated a six-fight winning streak, stopping former world light heavyweight champion Matthew Saad Muhammad in October of 1991 after a barrage of punches thrown over a little more than two rounds and setting up a bout with Frank Tate on January 10, 1992.
+Maynard accumulated a six-fight winning streak, stopping former world light heavyweight champion Matthew Saad Muhammad in October 1991 after a barrage of punches thrown over a little more than two rounds and setting up a bout with Frank Tate on January 10, 1992.
 Tate dropped Maynard in the 11th round, prompting the referee to halt the action.
 Maynard lost his championship belt to Tate after having successfully defending it on four occasions.